ionic-enterprise/ionic-training-decks/src/assets/data/markdown/identity-vault-vue/auth.md

 ### Request Interceptor

 The purpose of the request interceptor is to modify outgoing requests to include the auth token in the `Authorization` header as a bearer token.
-Now that we have a toke, we can get the token from the vault and add it to the outbound requests.
+Now that we have a token, we can get the token from the vault and add it to the outbound requests.
 In `src/services/api.ts`, you will need to import the `vault` and then update the interceptor as such:

 ```TypeScript
 client.interceptors.request.use(async (config: AxiosRequestConfig) => {